Starbucks's Strategy Analysis

 Channels - Company-operated stores, licensed retail stores, digital/mobile app, and grocery/foodservice through the Global Coffee Alliance.

-How Starbucks Corporation tries to Win Strategically
+How Starbucks tries to Win Strategically

 Starbucks wins by differentiating its brand through the premium 'Starbucks Experience,' investing heavily in its partners to drive customer connection, leveraging a massive digital loyalty program, and utilizing strategic global partnerships for scale.